adriarellano/adriarellano.github.io/_pages/projects.md

 **Under Review:**

-“Collective Violence and Educational Attainment: A Legacy of the Red Summer”
+“Collective Violence and Educational Attainment: A Legacy of the Red Summer” [with Jonas Vestby]

 **Working papers:**

 "The legacy of racial violence on political trust" [with Helga Malmin Binningsbø]

+"Repression and Resilience: Long-Term Consequences of Racial Violence and the Mitigating Influence of Civic Institutions"

 ---